harrybooth/harrybooth.github.io/index.md

 ###  Final Course Projects

 1. __High Performance Computing in Python - In The Moment Of Heat:__
 Course leader: Timo Betcke.
-This project required us to solve one of the problems from the [Hundred-dollar, Hundred-digit Challenge](https://en.wikipedia.org/wiki/Hundred-dollar,_Hundred-digit_Challenge_problems).
+This project required us to solve one of the ten problems from the [Hundred-dollar, Hundred-digit Challenge](https://en.wikipedia.org/wiki/Hundred-dollar,_Hundred-digit_Challenge_problems).
 We were tasked with solving problem 8 - "In the moment of heat" - using only python.
 The jupyter notebook with my solution can be found [here](), and achieves 10 accurate digits.
 2. __Numerical Optimisation - Support Vector Machines:__
 Course leader: Marta Betcke.
 This project required us to research two optimization methods within the context of support vector machines, and produce a study involving some computational experiments.
 I chose SMO (sequential minimal optimization) and stochastic gradient descent.
 My report achieved the maximum mark, and can be found [here](https://github.com/harrybooth/harrybooth.github.io/tree/main/Numerical%20Optimisation) along with supporting notebooks.
 3. __Inverse Problems - Regularization, Wavelet Denoisers and Poission Noise Models:__